margaretstorey/cscwuvic2018/schedule.md

         * A Fishbowl panel: "Ethical considerations and CSCW"  Moderated by Hamzan and Lucas (20 mins)

 *Week 11, July 19th:* Workshop #4
-  * Blog post and comments due: July 18th (no specific reading this week, blog on "Reflections on how CSCW may impact Software Engineering Work Practices and Tools" -- refer back to the materials covered over the entire course for this post!)
+  * Blog post and comments due: July 18th (no specific reading this week, blog on "Reflections on how CSCW may impact Software Engineering Work Practices and Tools" -- refer back to the materials covered over the entire course for this post and relate to your project if you wish!)
   * Topic: The impact of Data on Collaboration in Software Engineering
-   * Undergrad helpers: Nathan Harmsworth, Francisco Moon, Liam Day
+   * Undergrad helpers: Nathan Harmsworth and Liam Day
+  * Agenda (tentative):
+    * Leif Singer (Automattic (Wordpress),  Germany): "Three not entirely surprising ways Automattic uses data"
+    * Kim Herzig (Microsoft, USA): "The new collaboration language during development cycles: Telemetry"
-  * Agenda:
+    * BREAK
-    * Guest presenters: Daniel German (Uvic, Open Source) and Kim Herzig (Microsoft) and TBD
+    * Daniel German (Uvic, Open Source): "Measuring Health of Open Source Systems"
+    * Student Presentations (by Nathan and Liam): Titles to be posted
-    *  * "Why Google Wave did not succeed, but Slack did" presented by Peggy Storey (15 mins)
+    *  "Why Google Wave did not succeed, but Slack did" presented by Peggy Storey (If time!)
-    * Activity (chaired by Nathan, Francisco and Liam)

-*Weeks 12 and 13, July 26th:* Project Final Presentations in-class
+*Weeks 12 and 13, July 26th:* Project Final Presentations in-class (5 minute videos)
   * Project final reports are due by August 3rd